devanlai/webdfu/README.md

 The javascript DFU driver is ported from the excellent open-source software, [dfu-util](http://dfu-util.sourceforge.net/).

 ## Device-side implementation
-Adding WebUSB support requires responding to requests for custom WebUSB descriptors, but otherwise requires no changes to existing USB functionality.
+The current WebUSB draft no longer requires the device to support additional WebUSB descriptors.
+However, implementing WebUSB descriptors allows the device to specify a landing page URL for the browser to present to the user when the device is plugged in.

 An example WebUSB-enabled USB DFU bootloader for the STM32F103 can be found here: